 “Simon Peter, a bondservant and apostle of Jesus Christ, to those who have obtained like precious faith with us by the righteousness of our God and Savior Jesus Christ.”

-The authors of New Testament epistles always sign their names at the beginning.
+The authors of the New Testament epistles always sign their names at the beginning of their writings.
 In every New Testament Epistle, there are two basic landmarks: the writer and the addressee.
 First, we come to the writer, Peter.
 Peter was at once a slave and a follower of the Lord Jesus.
 This is all he says of himself, just those two things.
 These two ideas balance one another.
-Although Peter was an apostle, all he was after all was a slave to Jesus Christ.
+Although Peter was an apostle, he was a slave to Jesus Christ.

 We should not be afraid to identify ourselves with the Lord.

-The question of your eternal destiny revolves around the question “What do you think of Christ?”
+The question of your eternal destiny revolves around the question” “What do you think of Christ”?”
 Your answer to that question will determine your eternal destiny.
 The issue is not whether you are Protestant or Catholic.
-Denominations have nothing to do with your salvation.
-The issue of your salvation revolves around your embracing Jesus as your Savior.
+Denominations have nothing to do with salvation.
+The issue of your salvation revolves around your embracing Jesus as your Savior.”

 “Saying’ ‘What do you think about the Christ?
 Whose Son is He?
 They said to Him “The Son David”‘ (Matthew 22:41).